The True Value Chain of The Arts and Its Production on the

 It started as a drive around Coronado’s mysterious unknowns to develop a story for “Who Dunnit” A Coronado Mystery for kids and their families to participate in and unravel the mystery!
 This essential annual school fundraiser for the Arts and STEM, normally in person, was transformed into a live virtual broadcast ‘mystery detective’ experience, safely from home!

-The best part of this experience, was collaborating within the community of San Diego ‘America’s Finest City’ to bring together an amazing production team; Finest City Entertainment and Taylor Way Productions.
+The best part of this experience was collaborating within the community of San Diego ‘America’s Finest City’ to bring together an amazing production team; Finest City Entertainment, Taylor Way Productions and Highly Dope Media.
 Fundraising for kids to one day do the exact foundational production it took to put it on.

 “The Arts” and “Its Production” is so vital to society!
 So!
-This is a reminder, as we fundraiser for youth to get into fields they LOVE and follow passions which allow them to thrive as a ‘whole child;’ to remember all those who are a part of the process!
-To account for all aspects; all the roles in the industry to execute a final product, memory and life experience for individuals and community!
+This is a reminder, as we fundraiser for youth to get into fields they LOVE and follow passions which allow them to thrive as a ‘whole child;’ to remember all aspects a part of the production process!
+To account for each step A to Z for the final product, especially when we want to know the real value supply chain.

 And what a wonderful production and collaboration it was with amazing talent who LOVE what they do Fale Luis, Lindsay Scoggins, Julian Lopez, Jordon Jacobo, Shannon Taylor, Anthony Maze, Sidney Franklin, and Connie Marie Chiarelli.

 Schools are not automatically given funds for these essential programs.
-Maybe that’s the area where we need to start the value supply chain?
-Revamping our ‘education system models’ supply chains.
-Taking into account the effectiveness of what is offered for youth across the board in their educational and social emotional development.
+Maybe that’s the area where we need to start in the value supply chain?
+Revamping our ‘education system models’ and their supply chains.
+Set an example for other industries.
+Taking into account the effectiveness of what is offered for youth across the board in their education.

 This is an appreciation of community coming together, the teams, the talent, and the hard work it took to get there!
 Combined with a passion for youth educational needs and developmental experiences, while truly understanding and collectively learning, how to design that future!